whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160805-jasmin-hudacsek-m1.markdown

 * 3: Application effectively breaks logical components apart with clear intent and usage

+---

 ## Team

 ### Projects

-(Intro)
+> Paired projects in Module 1 focused on Git Workflow, pair programming methodologies and became increasingly more complex by the addition of parsing large CSV files.

 ### Night Writer

 * [GitHub URL](http://github.com/susiirwin/night_writer)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/night_writer.markdown)

-The idea of Night Writing was first developed for Napoleon's army so soldiers could communicate silently at night without light.
+> The idea of Night Writing was first developed for Napoleon's army so soldiers could communicate silently at night without light.
 The concept of night writing led to Louis Braille's development of his Braille tactile writing system.

-In this project we'll implement systems for generating Braille-like text from normal characters and the reverse.
+> In this project, systems for generating Braille-like text from normal characters and the reverse will be implemented.

 Assessed By: Mike